apsarab08/blood-group-prediction/README.md

 matplotlib

-Then run:
+Then execute:

 pip install -r requirements.txt

 4. Database Setup

-Ensure MySQL is installed and running.
+Make sure MySQL is installed and running on your system.

 Create a database named blood_detector.

-Import the SQL file included in the repository:
+Import the SQL schema file included in the repository:

 mysql -u root -p blood_detector < blood_detector.sql

 5. Configure Upload Folder

-Make sure the upload directory exists:
+Ensure the uploads directory exists inside the static folder:

 mkdir static/uploads

 6. Run the Application

-Start the Flask server:
+Start the Flask development server:

 python app.py

 7. Access the Web Interface

-Open your browser and go to:
+Open your browser and navigate to:

 http://127.0.0.1:5000

-⚠️ Limitations
+⚠ Limitations

 requires clear fingerprint images

-accuracy limited by dataset size
+prediction accuracy depends on dataset size

-not intended for critical medical diagnosis
+not suitable for critical medical diagnosis

 needs further training for real-world use

 🔮 Future Enhancements

-expand the dataset
+expand and improve dataset

-improve model accuracy
+increase model accuracy

-integrate mobile scanning
+integrate mobile fingerprint scanning

-deploy on cloud platforms
+deploy the system on cloud platforms

-enhance UI and UX
+enhance UI and UX design

 💻 Conclusion

-Blood group prediction using fingerprint patterns is an innovative application of deep learning in the biomedical domain.
-With further research and real-world data, this system can evolve into a useful non-invasive screening tool.
+Blood group prediction using fingerprint images is a creative intersection of deep learning and biomedical analysis.
+With further research and improvements, this system can evolve into a helpful non-invasive screening application.